 By 1906, Ellis Island has grown to more than 27 acres, from an original size of only three acres.

 Anarchists are denied admittance into the United States as of 1903.
 On April 17, 1907, an all-time daily high of 11,747 immigrants received is reached; that year, Ellis Island experiences its highest number of immigrants received in a single year, with 1,004,756 arrivals.

 A federal law is passed excluding persons with physical and mental disabilities, as well as children arriving without adults.

 World War I begins in 1914, and Ellis Island experiences a sharp decline in receiving immigrants: From 178,416 in 1915, the total drops to 28,867 in 1918.

-Anti-immigrant sentiment increases after the U.S. enters the war in 1917; approximately 1,800 German citizens are seized on ships in East Coast ports and interned at Ellis Island before being deported.
+Anti-immigrant sentiment increases after the U.S. enters the war in 1917; German citizens seized on ships in East Coast ports are interned at Ellis Island before being deported.

 Starting in 1917, Ellis Island operates as a hospital for the U.S. Army, a way station for Navy personnel and a detention center for enemy aliens.
 By 1918, the Army takes over most of Ellis Island and creates a makeshift way station to treat sick and wounded American servicemen.